Chuck Norris facts

-"Chuck Norris facts" are factoids about American martial artist and actor Chuck Norris that have become an Internet phenomenon widespread in popular culture.
-These "facts" are absurd hyperbolic claims about Norris's skills, toughness, attitude, sophistication, and masculinity.
+"Chuck Norris facts", also known as Chuck Norris jokes, are humorous factoids about the late American martial artist and actor Chuck Norris that have become an Internet meme widespread in popular culture.
+These "facts" are absurd, hyperbolic claims about Norris's skills, toughness, attitude, sophistication, and masculinity.

-Chuck Norris facts (also known as Chuck Norris jokes) have spread internationally, making translations and spawning localized versions about country-specific advertisements and other Internet phenomena.
+Chuck Norris facts have spread internationally, making translations and spawning localized versions about country-specific advertisements and other Internet memes.
 Some facts allude to his use of roundhouse kicks for seemingly any task, his large amount of body hair with specific regard to his beard, and his role in the action television series Walker, Texas Ranger.
-Chuck Norris jokes follow a similar format to "Yo Mama" jokes, where the humor comes from an absurd exaggeration.
+Chuck Norris jokes follow a similar format to "yo mama" jokes, where the humor comes from an absurd exaggeration.

 Background

 Chuck Norris facts originally appeared on the Internet in early 2005, though jokes surrounding Norris's toughness and strength are claimed to have existed since the 1980s.
 Initially distributed in the Something Awful forums, the "facts" centered on Vin Diesel, in response to his film The Pacifier.
 After a few months, forum members chose Chuck Norris to be the new subject.
 Conan O'Brien's Chuck Norris jokes on Late Night with Conan O'Brien (which generally center on Walker, Texas Ranger) have been seen as an inspiration for the fad.
 The exaggerated style of these claims is similar to a recurring Saturday Night Live sketch called "Bill Brasky".
 Due to the popularity of this phenomenon, similar jokes have been created for various other celebrities, as well as fictional characters.

 Humorist Ian Spector has been credited as "the author of Chuck Norris facts" due to his role in creating online Chuck Norris fact generators.
 Spector has also written several books of Chuck Norris facts, including The Truth About Chuck Norris: 400 Facts About the World's Greatest Human (2007) and Chuck Norris Vs. Mr. T: 400 Facts About the Baddest Dudes in the History of Ever (2008).